caplena/knowledge-base/docs/07-01-Insight-Chat.md

 ![Screenshot 2024-12-09 at 17.25.25.png](<../assets/images/Screenshot 2024-12-09 at 17.25.25.png>)

-### Tips for Maximizing Success with Insight Chat
+### Tips for Maximizing Success with Insight Agent

 1. **Start with Specific Prompts**: Frame your questions precisely, such as “Which country has the highest dissatisfaction with flight cancellations?”
 Specificity helps the system deliver focused insights.

 3. **Iterate on Queries:** If initial insights are broad, refine your prompts (e.g., “What are the top complaints about customer service in North America?”) for more granular data.

-5. **Compare Regions or Segments**: Use Insight Chat to compare regions, demographics, or customer segments for a clearer understanding of trends and differences.
+5. **Compare Regions or Segments**: Use Insight Agent to compare regions, demographics, or customer segments for a clearer understanding of trends and differences.